 The Special Edition is also included in this collection, but that edit has been around for the last twelve years, with plenty of critiques and analyses published in print and on the net.
 So instead, this review will provide a general look at the contents of this new release and its attraction to fans and to mainstream viewers.
 As for the film itself (edited in whatever incarnation), I will refrain from going into detail regarding the significance of the character, or the cinematic and cultural impact of Richard Donner's accomplishments, other than to point out that Superman continues to have its influence even 40 years later when it comes to comic book adaptations.
 Recent blockbuster successes like Spider-Man ("Wait!
 Who are you?" asks Mary Jane after being rescued from a fall following Web-head's public debut), Wonder Woman (Diana Prince and Steve Trevor are "mugged" in an alley), and Superman Returns (Bryan Singer both remakes and continues the Donner-verse) all pay some degree of homage to what is still known as the gold standard for superhero films.
 As a certain Marvel Comics co-creator would conclude, "Nuff said."

-Superman (also titled as Superman The Movie, though the opening credits omit "The Movie") premiered theatrically during Christmas of 1978, and later made its television debut in 1982 on the ABC network as a two-part event spread over two hours.
+Superman (also titled as Superman The Movie, though the opening credits omit "The Movie") premiered theatrically during Christmas of 1978, and later made its television debut in 1982 on the ABC network as a two-part event spread over two prime time evenings.
 It received huge ratings, but even more importantly, it uncovered and integrated additional scenes never before seen by the public.
 For hardcore fans, it was a pure delight to hear much more of John Williams's original music which made its way back into the film after being dialed out in the theatrical cut.
 While Superman had repeated broadcasts on network and independent stations after the ABC premiere, rarely was the "3 Hour Long TV Version" shown in its entirety.
 However, in 1994 an even longer TV edit was broadcast by KCOP-TV in Los Angeles, which included a couple more scenes not appearing in the ABC debut, but later incorporated in the Special Edition!
 (Most notably, the scene where Superman confers with Jor-El after his public reveal.).
 For this Extended Cut release, a disclaimer appears explaining that this version is the work of the producers, and not that of the director.
 It has been reported that Producer Ilya Salkind had formulated this version for the purpose of maximizing profits based on its televised length, where the rights were paid by the minute.
 So unsurprisingly, the Extended Cut was originally created to serve the needs of business rather than art, and which is why its overall audience appeal may be limited.

 "It is forbidden for you to interfere with human history."